Successful difficult conversations

 The school’s vision:

-Here every child is valued and successful.
+Here, every child is valued and successful.
 How?
 We root them in kindness and compassion.
-We branch out to our community, gathering and embracing their views and beliefs, but more importantly their dreams for their children.
-Because together we stand tall and grow the fruits of our learning and our children’s future.
+We branch out to our community, gathering and embracing their views and beliefs, but more importantly, their dreams for their children.
+Because together, we stand tall and grow the fruits of our learning and our children’s future.

 The school’s vision:

 From the moment your young star begins to shine in the sky of Our Lady of Lourdes, they are a part of something bigger.
 They are part of a galaxy of stars where, throughout every step of their journey, they have opportunities to be inspired, and to believe in themselves in all that they do.
 They are never alone.
-There is always someone there to protect, teach, nurture and guide your precious star, through their unique orbit of growth.
+There is always someone there to protect, teach, nurture, and guide your precious star, through their unique orbit of growth.

 From afar, you will see your little star shine amongst a community built on kindness and mutual respect.
 As you journey through a galaxy of learning, preparation is key, that they may illuminate wherever life may take them.
 Pride and warmth will radiate through your growing star, until they are at their brightest, independently shining their light on those who love and care for them.